Bungo Stray Dogs: Dead Apple: Reception

 The film opened in 74 theatres and earned (about US$740,000) in its first official weekend (Saturday–Sunday), ranking No. 7.
 In total, it has of 86,688,808 yen (about US$820,900).
 In its second weekend it dropped to No. 9, earning (about US$799,200) from Friday to Sunday.
 It grossed a total of at the Japanese box office.
 The home media volumes of the film sold 13,125 blu-rays and 10,599 DVDs in their release weeks, and sold a total of 14,086 blu-rays and 12,269 DVDs in Japan by May 2019.

-In the "Newtype Anime Awards" from 2018, the film won the category "Best Work (Theatrical Screening)".
+In the Newtype Anime Awards from 2018, the film won the category "Best Work (Theatrical Screening)".
 Chūya Nakahara, Osamu Dazai and Kyōka Izumi also appeared in the character polls.
 The audio was popular with "Deadly Drive" earning second place behind "Reason!!" while Taku Iwasaki was recognized with the award for "best soundtrack".
 Takuya Igarashi received the award for best director while Yoji Enokido was second in "Best Screenplay".
-The film was adapted into a manga series published in two volumes by Kadokawa during 2018.

 Critics praised the film but were divided in terms of what audience would enjoy it more.
 Manga Tokyo recommended the film for fans of Bungo Stray Dogs due to the return of its characters and the commentary of tragedy explored around the main characters and antagonists.
 Anime News Network praised the main film for its fight scenes and the emotional character arcs, but criticized the handling of some subplots related with Shibusawa.
 Despite difficulties for newcomers to this film, Retorno Anime enjoyed the handling of Osamu Dazai and praised the film's soundtrack.
 Atomix agreed that fans will enjoy it more than newcomers and praised the multiple character arcs Bones provided, but still felt the climax could have been executed better.
 Another area that received major acclaim by Atomix was the animation in the first half of the film.
 Manga Tokyo also liked the animation displayed in the character designs and fight scenes.

 Some critics focused on the characters featured in the story and their traits.
 Manga Tokyo did not enjoy the handling of Atsushi Nakajima, and found him weaker than his anime persona, who embraced the power of the white tiger during season two.
 Nevertheless, the writer still found the cast entertaining, noting their comical traits.
 On the other hand, Anime News Network enjoyed Atsushi's role in the film for the surprising relationship he had with Shibusawa.
 Retorno Anime highly praised Atsushi, stating his past is one of the most interesting parts of the film, extending the original works while adding further depth.
 Retorno also praised the handling of Osamu Dazai and his mysterious intentions.
 Atomix found the mysterious characters interesting as their roles as allies or enemies is explored throughout the film.
 Retorno Anime also noted the inclusion of Port Mafia characters to surprise their fans.